hoangduytran/blender-manual/manual/render/cycles/gpu_rendering.rst

 Please refer to `Intel's website <https://www.intel.com/content/www/us/en/products/details/discrete-gpus.html>`__ for more information about Intel graphics cards and their architectures.

+GPU accelerated denoising is available on all supported GPUs.

 Metal -- Apple (macOS)
 ----------------------